aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCM to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert DOCM to XLSX?</h2>

+Converting a DOCM file to XLSX format is a great way to make the document more accessible and easier to share.
+XLSX is a widely used format for spreadsheets, and it is supported by many applications, including Microsoft Excel.
+By converting a DOCM file to XLSX, the document can be opened and edited in any application that supports the XLSX format.

+<h2>How Aspose.Total Helps for DOCM to XLSX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the process of converting a DOCM file to XLSX.
+The API is easy to use and can be integrated into any application.
+It is composed of two APIs: Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET.

+The first step is to use Aspose.Words for Python via .NET to convert the DOCM file to HTML.
+This API can easily convert the DOCM file to HTML, preserving the formatting and layout of the document.
+After the HTML file is created, the second step is to use Aspose.Cells for Python via .NET to save the HTML file as an XLSX file.
+This API can easily save the HTML file as an XLSX file, preserving the formatting and layout of the document.

+Aspose.Total for Python via .NET is a great tool for developers who need to automate the process of converting a DOCM file to XLSX.
+It is easy to use and can be integrated into any application.
+It is a comprehensive package of APIs that can help developers automate the process of converting a DOCM file to XLSX quickly and easily.

 {{% /blocks/products/pf/feature-page-summary %}}